MicrosoftDocs/quantum-docs-pr/articles/libraries/standard/characterization.md

 $$
 where the lower bound is reached in the limit of asymptotically large $Q$, and the upper bound is guaranteed even for small sample sizes.
 Note that $n$ selected by the `bitsPrecision` input, which implicitly defines $Q$.

 Other relevant details include, say, the small space overhead of just $1$ ancilla qubit, or that the procedure is non-adaptive, meaning the required sequence of quantum experiments is independent of the intermediate measurement outcomes.
-In this and forthcoming examples where the choice of phase estimation algorithm is important, one should one should refer to the documentation such as @"microsoft.quantum.canon.robustphaseestimation" and the referenced publications therein for more information and for their the implementation.
+In this and forthcoming examples where the choice of phase estimation algorithm is important, one should one should refer to the documentation such as <xref:microsoft.quantum.characterization.robustphaseestimation> and the referenced publications therein for more information and for their the implementation.

 > [!TIP]
 > There are many samples where robust phase estimation is used.
 For phase estimation in extracting the ground state energy of various physical system, please see the [**H2 simulation** sample](https://github.com/Microsoft/Quantum/tree/master/Samples/src/H2SimulationCmdLine), the [**SimpleIsing** sample](https://github.com/Microsoft/Quantum/tree/master/Samples/src/SimpleIsing), and the [**Hubbard model** sample](https://github.com/Microsoft/Quantum/tree/master/Samples/src/HubbardSimulation).

-### Continuous Oracles ###
+### Continuous Oracles

 We can also generalize from the oracle model used above to allow for continuous-time oracles, modeled by the canon type <xref:microsoft.quantum.oracles.continuousoracle>.
 Consider that instead of a single unitary operator $U$, we have a family of unitary operators $U(t)$ for $t \in \mathbb{R}$ such that $U(t) U(s)$ = $U(t + s)$.